Li-JunXian/hello-world/README.md

-# hello-world
+# About me

-This repository is for practicing the GitHub Flow.
+My name is Li Jun Xian.
-This is made by Li Jun Xian on July 04 2025.
+This was created on July 04 2025.